edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSDK-C.md

 compiled in an earlier step.

 1. Tell the compiler where to find the C SDK files:
+    ``` bash

-        export CSDK_DIR=../device-sdk-c/build/release/_CPack_Packages/Linux/TGZ/csdk-1.0.0
+    export CSDK_DIR=../device-sdk-c/build/release/_CPack_Packages/Linux/TGZ/csdk-1.3.0
+    ```

 !!!
 Note
-    The exact path to your compiled CSDK_DIR may differ, depending on the tagged version number on the SDK
+    The exact path to your compiled CSDK_DIR may differ, depending on the tagged version number on the SDK.
+The version of the SDK can be found in the VERSION file located in the ./device-sdk-c/VERSION file.

 2. Now you can build your device service executable: